Mattral/Alzheimers-Disease-Detection-from-Brain-Scan-Images/README.md

 # Early Detection and Diagnosis of Alzheimer's Disease through Brain Scan Analysis
 ​
 <Small summary of the project>

+## Background
+Brain-related disorders, such as Alzheimer’s disease, Parkinson’s disease, and Multiple Sclerosis, are a growing global concern.
+As per the World Health Organization, neurological disorders are responsible for 9% of all deaths globally, and Alzheimer’s and other dementias alone are among the top ten leading causes of death worldwide.

+With a rapidly aging population, these numbers are expected to rise significantly over the coming years.
+Despite significant advances in medical technology, early detection and accurate diagnosis of these conditions remain challenging.
+Traditionally, the diagnosis of these disorders has been based on clinical assessments and symptoms.
+However, these methods are often subjective and may not detect the disease until it has significantly progressed.
 ​
 ## Demo
 ​